'A deserved victory': Sheikh Mohammed hails incredible Saudi win over Argentina at Fifa World Cup

 “A deserved victory.
 Combative performance.
 An Arab joy.
 Congratulations to the Saudi national team who made us happy,” the Dubai Ruler tweeted.

-Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of The Executive Council of Dubai, also shared his support for the Saudi Arabian team as he posted a video on his social media handle as two-time World Cup champions Argentina lost their opening game.
+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of The Executive Council of Dubai, also shared his support for the Saudi Arabian team on social media as two-time World Cup champions Argentina lost their opening game.

 ALSO READ: